(Quick Reference)

 The timeout option is especially important for RPC-style messages.
 The timeout property is the amount of time (in milliseconds)

 the client will wait for the server to respond.
-If the timeout is reached, a TimeoutException
+If the timeout is reached, a TimeoutException will be thrown.
+If the timeout is set to 0, the client

 will wait indefinitely for a response.
 The default value of the timeout, if not passed, is 5 seconds.